 You can talk without obligation to a member of our wills team to discuss making a Will, what it will involve, and what it will cost.
-We now offer telephone and video appointments so that you can plan for the future from the comfort of your own home.
+We now offer telephone and video appointments, alongside our office appointments, so that you can plan for the future from the comfort of your own home.
 If you would like to book an appointment with our team, fill in the contact form on this page or call us on 020 8771 5254.

 - Bespoke advice – We will advise you the best way to achieve what you want based on your circumstances and situation.